TravorLZH/travorlzh.github.io/_posts/2023-05-27-well-ordered-sets-and-ac.md

 ### Classes and class mapping

 The axiom of infinity guarantees the collection of natural numbers forms a set, but this is not the case if we gather all the ordinals.
 Suppose $C$ is a set containing all the ordinals.
-Then it follows from Lemma 4 that it must be well-ordered.
+Then it follows from Theorem 2 that it must be well-ordered.
 On the other hand, we also know that $\alpha\in C\Rightarrow\alpha\subset C$, so $C$ must be itself an ordinal as well, but this means $C\in C$, which is a contradiction as an ordinal cannot be less than itself.

 **Theorem 4:** *There are no sets containing all the ordinals.*